vibhanshu-mishra/samsara-hos-audit/README.md

 ---

+## Issue Severity Levels

+The audit categorizes findings into three severity levels to help compliance teams prioritize their work.

+### 🚨 Critical

+Issues requiring immediate attention.

+Examples:
+- 11-hour driving limit violations
+- 14-hour on-duty violations
+- 30-minute break violations
+- Cycle violations
+- Any HOS violation returned by Samsara

+### ⚠️ Warning

+Compliance issues that should be addressed but are not immediate HOS violations.

+Examples:
+- Missing shipping document ID
+- Missing DVIR
+- Missing trailer DVIR
+- Drivers approaching the 70-hour limit
+- Uncertified logs where the driver has already started today's shift

+### 🟡 Pending

+Issues that may resolve naturally and typically do not require immediate intervention.

+Examples:
+- Uncertified logs where the driver is still Off Duty or in a sleeper berth and has not yet started their current workday.

+These drivers should be monitored and rechecked later in the day before escalating.

+---

+## Driver Certification Logic

+The audit distinguishes between drivers who have not certified a log because they have not started their day and drivers who are actively working with uncertified logs.

+Examples:

+Driver sleeping at 8:00 AM:
+- Yesterday's log is uncertified
+- Current status: Sleeper Berth

+Result:
+🟡 Pending

+The driver starts driving at 9:30 AM:
+- Yesterday's log is still uncertified
+- Current status: Driving

+Result:
+⚠️ Warning

+This reduces false positives and helps compliance teams focus on drivers who require intervention.

+---

 ## Active driver filter

 Not all drivers in a Samsara account are active at any given time.
 Fleets often have drivers on leave, between assignments, or no longer active but still in the system.
 Auditing all of them wastes time and creates noise.